-Verizon 4G signal is generally weak while driving through this area along SR-78 or S-2, but somehow this parking lot gets an extra bar of improved signal than compared to the roadway.
+Verizon 4G signal is generally weak while driving through this area, but somehow this parking lot gets an extra bar of improved signal than compared to the roadway.
 It’s most likely due to being elevated by about 8 to 10 feet above the pavement.

-Amenities can be found in the towns of Julian and Borrego Springs, both of which are a 30 minute drive away.
+Amenities can be found in the towns of Julian and Borrego Springs.
 Borrego Springs tend to have better grocery shopping, and a better hardware store.
 The hardware store has propane tank refill, and there is a dump station at Borrego Palm Canyon Campground.